Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

 as was the case for the affine Fukaya category (see Section \ref{subsec:2eqaffuk}). \end{itemize}

-The second and third conditions ensure that any pseudoholomorphic curve $u$ which is not contained in $D_j$ must intersect it positively (this idea comes from \cite{Seidel2003}).
-To see why, recall that solutions of the perturbed Cauchy-Riemann equations $u: \Sigma \To M$ are in one-to-one correspondence with $J$-holomorphic sections of the trivial fibration $\Sigma \times M \To \Sigma$, where the almost-complex structure $J$ on the total space is defined using the perturbation data (see for example \cite[Remark 17.1]{Seidel2008}).
-The conditions we have imposed on our perturbation data ensure that the corresponding almost-complex structure $J$ makes $\Sigma \times D_j \subset \Sigma \times M$ into an almost-complex submanifold.
-Then positivity of intersection for solutions of the perturbed Cauchy-Riemann equations follows from the usual positivity of intersection of $J$-holomorphic curves with almost-complex submanifolds.
+Our definitions of $\mathcal{H}(M,D)$ and $\mathcal{J}(M,D)$ ensure that any pseudoholomorphic curve $u$ which is not contained in $D_j$ must intersect it positively.
+To see why, recall that solutions of the pseudoholomorphic curve equation $u: S \To M$ are in one-to-one correspondence with $J'$-holomorphic sections of the trivial fibration $S \times M \To S$, where the almost-complex structure $J'$ on the total space is defined using the perturbation data $(K,J)$, see for example \cite[Remark 17.1]{Seidel2008}.
+The conditions we have imposed on our perturbation data ensure that $J'$ makes $S \times D_j \subset S \times M$ into an almost-complex submanifold.
+Then positivity of intersection for pseudoholomorphic curves follows from the usual positivity of intersection of $J$-holomorphic curves with almost-complex submanifolds (see for example \cite[Proposition 7.1]{Cieliebak2007}).

 We will use the shorthand